StoneLegion/GTNH-2025/README.md

 Server IP: Internal IP
 Server Discord: https://discord.gg/kBTabCX
-Website With Help / More Info: https://stonelegion.com GregTech New Horizons Version: GTNH 2.7
+Website With Help / More Info: https://stonelegion.com GregTech New Horizons Version: GTNH 2.7 Nightly 639

 ## Server Specs:
 This is the same server/specs as our GTNH 2021 Server.